Demarcus Ayers: Professional career

+Pre-draft

-Coming out of college, Ayers was projected by many analysts to not be selected in the 2016 NFL Draft.
+Coming out of college, Ayers was projected by many analysts to not be selected in the 2016 NFL draft.
 He was ranked the 53rd best wide receiver out of the 414 available by NFLDraftScout.com.
 He was invited to the NFL Combine and did the majority of the workout and positional drills.
 He was unable to do the 20-yard shuttle, 3-cone drill, and the bench press because of an injury to his hand and finger.
 He participated at Houston's Pro Day and chose to try to improve on his combine numbers and did all of the drills and workouts besides the bench and improved on everything except the broad jump.

 Pittsburgh Steelers

-Ayers was drafted by the Pittsburgh Steelers in the seventh round, 229th overall, in the 2016 NFL Draft.
-The 7th round pick used to select Ayers was traded from the New York Giants to the Steelers in exchange for punter Brad Wing.
+Ayers was drafted by the Pittsburgh Steelers in the seventh round, 229th overall, in the 2016 NFL draft.
+The seventh round pick used to select Ayers was traded from the New York Giants to the Steelers in exchange for punter Brad Wing.
 On May 5, 2016, Ayers signed a four-year contract with the Steelers.
 On September 3, 2016, he was released by the Steelers as part of final roster cuts and was signed to the practice squad the next day.
 On December 12, 2016, he was promoted to the active roster.
 Ayers made his professional debut on December 25, 2016, and caught his first career reception on a nine-yard pass from Ben Roethlisberger, helping the Steelers defeat the Baltimore Ravens 31–27.
 The following week, he earned his first career start in a 27–24 overtime win over the Cleveland Browns and caught a season-high five passes for 44 receiving yards and caught his first career touchdown on an 11-yard pass from Landry Jones.

 On September 2, 2017, Ayers was waived by the Steelers after only one season.